eipna/eipna/README.md

 ## 🚀 About Me

 - 🔭 I’m currently working on open-source projects and contributing to the community.
-- 🌱 I’m currently learning advanced web development and cloud computing.
+- 🌱 I’m currently learning programming fundamentals.
 - 👯 I’m looking to collaborate on innovative projects.
 - 📫 How to reach me: [vrixzandro.jm8b9@slmail.me](mailto:vrixzandro.jm8b9@slmail.me)
 - ⚡ Fun fact: I love coding and exploring trending technologies!